ga4gh-discovery/ga4gh-discovery.github.io/README.md

 Posts can be arranged into sub-directories (e.g. `/_posts/news/2018-10-19-news-weather-is-nice.md`); this has no impact at all and can be used for keeping some order.

 With the current `/pages/_collction-name` configuration, pages can be added in one of the underscore-prefixed subdirectories ("collections").
-Thise ar purely for organising the pages for editing etc.; they have no relation to the website structure itself (which is based on "categories" and "tags").
+These subdirectories are purely for organising the pages for editing etc.; they have no relation to the website structure itself (which is based on "categories" and "tags").

 ### Front Matter